 Many homeowners call me when they are selling a home that needs repairs.
-This can be their primary residence or a 2nd home.
+Many homes that have been inherited, have been used as rental properties, or have just been left vacant for long periods of time have deteriorated in condition.
 Whether it be an investment property or an inherited home, if it needs more than just carpeting and paint things can get expensive very quickly.

 Is there value here?
-Let’s take a closer look.
 When you go to work do you expect to be paid or compensated for your time?
 In the above example the new homeowner has to hire and supervise contractors, deal with payments, design choices, overages, risk, pay the mortgage while the home is uninhabitable, headaches and so on.
 Why not just buy the same $150,000 house that’s in perfect condition?

 Any investor will expect to receive $2 in net profit for every $1 invested.
-For those of you who have read my article on the cost of sale an investor will usually assume 10% of the gross sales price to sell the home.
-Holding costs also have to come into play as taxes, insurance, attorney fees, title search, permits, and inspection fees come into play.
+For those of you who have read my article on the Holding costs also have to come into play as taxes, insurance, attorney fees, title search, permits, and inspection fees come into play.
 Can an investor purchase the above property at $135,000 and still make a profit?
 No, the mid 2000’s with 30% per year appreciation are over.
 That bubble popped long ago.

 How do you know what I can do for you?
 Contact me and ask!
 I can’t help you if I don’t know who you are or what your situation is.